rehanvipin/work/content/angular/overview.md

 Angular has an Ahead Of Time (AOT) compiler that converts the HTML of templates into JS code that manupilates the DOM.
 It can help catch template errors, reduce the output size, and make rendering on the browser faster.

+How is the compiler helpful?
+It converts all components into JS functions which creates the component view / updates it.
+These are called template factory functions.

+The runtime app just needs to call these functions.
+It does not have to deal with parsing the raw templates etc.

 By default, running `ng build` will generate a "development" build which can still be deployed but isn't as optimized as it could be.
 To run it in "production" mode use `ng build --prod` which reduces the number of requests and file sizes.

 Deployment just involves copying the directory within "dist" to the web server!

+## Zones
+Angular used to use a `zone.js` library which would patch Web APIs of the browser and call Angular's change detection when there were any asynchronous actions or user interactions.
+This abstracted change detection but could lead to too many calls to change detection, or sometimes, too few if some fresh browser API is not yet patched by the library.

+Nowadays, it is possible to remove zone.js entirely and get change-detection via other means.
+One of the old ways was via the ChangeDetectionRef and it's detectChanges function.